urfave/cli/README.md

 `PROG=myprogram source /.../cli/autocomplete/bash_autocomplete`

+#### To Distribute

+Copy and modify `autocomplete/bash_autocomplete` to use your program name rather than `$PROG` and have the user copy the file into `/etc/bash_completion.d/` (or automatically install it there if you are distributing a package).
+Alternatively you can just document that users should source the generic `autocomplete/bash_autocomplete` with `$PROG` set to your program name in their bash configuration.

 ## Contribution Guidelines
 Feel free to put up a pull request to fix a bug or maybe add a feature.
 I will give it a code review and make sure that it does not break backwards compatibility.
 If I or any other collaborators agree that it is in line with the vision of the project, we will work with you to get the code into a mergeable state and merge it into the master branch.